Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory) Pension

 Savings, investments, cash on hand and any property you own (but not your own home) is assessed as capital.
 All your capital from different sources is added together and a special formula is then used to find your weekly means from capital.

-The property and investments that may be assessed under this heading include savings in a bank account (or anywhere else), a house that you have let and stocks and shares.
+The property and investments that may be assessed under this heading include savings in a bank account (or anywhere else), a house that you have let, and stocks and shares.
 You may or may not be getting an income from the property or investment.
-Income from property already assessed on its capital value is not assessed in the means test - see cash income above.
+Income from property already assessed on its capital value is not assessed in the means test - see 'Cash income' above.

 More information is available in our document on how capital and property is assessed as means.